top of page

 • Changes in gravity

-Restoring force is gravity and Coriolis effect
+Restoring force is gravity and the Coriolis effect.

 These are called SWELLS.
-It is simply a rise and fall of a uniform wave pattern
+It is simply a rise and fall of a uniform wave pattern.

 SURGE is created by waves passing overhead in shallow water.